supervisely/developer-portal/app-development/create-import-app/overview.md

 # Custom Import

-This guide provides guidance on how to create a custom Supervisely import application.
+This tutorial provides guidance on how to create a custom Supervisely import application.

 We recommend to use import template for creating custom import applications using class `sly.app.Import` from Supervisely SDK.
 It is the easiest way to create import app with convenient GUI and designed to speed up and simplify the development of import apps.